Maryse Benhoff: BG Communications International Inc.

 Maryse Benhoff is President of BG Communications International Inc. based in Montreal.
 Founded in 1994 Maryse had a hunch that with globalization an increasing reality in the business world, multilingual translation would be the business of the future.
 And she was right.
 BG Communications International Inc. has a staff of 20, 2.5 thousand translators world wide working in 200 languages and over 3 thousand clients.
 Maryse is a member of WBE Canada’s Supplier Advisory Committee and International Chair – ISO TC37/SC5 (Translation, Interpreting & Related Technologies).

-WBE Canada: Tell us briefly about your business (industry, locations, product/service, industries or locations served, etc.).
+WBE Canada: Tell us briefly about your business.

 Maryse: BG Communications International Inc. is a renowned Montreal-based translation firm that has been providing professional linguistic services for 25 years.
 We are focused on delivering world class service and an outstanding customer experience to help our clients grow and prosper on the international market with various language audiences.
 Our services include translation, interpreting, revision, proofreading, linguistic adaptation, transcreation, multilingual websites, content creation, social media management, language courses and overall linguistic support.